 - change a flight

-Communitcaion between the persons that are involved into the same project may bring some to problems and misundersantngs.
-Usually flow works in this way:
+Communication between the persons that are involved in the same project may bring some problems and misunderstandings.
+Usually, flow works in this way:

 the customer tells the business analyst how some new feature must work

 the business analyst translates the customer's requiremenrs into a set of requiremnets for the developers describing what the software should do

 the developer translates requirements into code, and unit tests in order to implement new feature